ukwa/ukwa-heritrix/README.md

 * 2.7.0-BETA:
     * Update Heritrix3 to version based on BDB-JE 7.
-    * Stop using addPersistentDataMapKey because it's deprecated.
+    * Stop using addPersistentDataMapKey because it's been removed from H3.
 * 2.6.10:
     * Allow switch to Bloom filter unique URI approach based on environment variable.
     * Switch OutbackCDX client POST to using HttpClient.
     * Default to not checking system properties for the OutbackCDX HttpClient builder.
+    * Ensure HTTPClient response entities get consumed.
+    * Add Prometheus metrics for OutbackCDX client requests.
 * 2.6.9:
     * Ensure quota resets get propagated to pre-requisites and redirects, for #50.
 * 2.6.8: